Day 1 of Four Days on the Bourbon Trail.

 Johnson is a 3rd generation employee; his grandfather worked over 52 years at this location that is now Buffalo Trace, and his father spent decades there.
 His grandfather is the only person who’s handled every one-millionth barrel rolled out of the warehouse.

-Johnson, with his electric smile and famous wit, shouted, “Let’s make some noise,” walking the group in and out of old brick warehouses, blackened by what’s known as Angel’s Share fungus.
+With his electric smile and famous wit, Johnson shouted, “Let’s make some noise,” walking the group in and out of old brick warehouses, blackened by what’s known as Angel’s Share fungus.
 He said Angel’s Share is the bourbon that evaporates over time while the liquor ages in the barrels.
-During prohibition, this black fungus was a sign that something was still going on illegally at many distilleries.
+This black fungus was a sign that something was still going on illegally at many distilleries during prohibition.

 Johnson said one of the original buildings on site is the oldest continuing distillery in the U.S., operating since the early 1700s.
 Manufacturing at the site continued even during prohibition, with the distillery claiming the liquor was “medicinal.”
 But you needed a prescription to get it.